By Terrance Turner

 “Your destiny is coming close,” she sings.
 “Stand up and fight.”
 Suddenly, the swelling arrangement drops to a whisper in the bridge — hushed vocals and soft piano.
 “So go into that far off land, and be one with the great ‘I AM’.
 A boy becomes a man,” Beyonce sings, in a gorgeous falsetto that rises higher and higher.
 By the three-minute mark, she’s in the stratosphere, displaying her incredible range.

 That stunning moment leads to a rousing, gospelly finale.
-Beyonce belts out the final choruses in impassioned, melismatic fashion, powerfully combining with the choir.
-She returns to a gentle, delicate head voice for the song’s final bars.
+Beyoncé belts out the final choruses in impassioned, melismatic fashion, powerfully combining with the choir.
+Their voices swell as the song continues, rising even higher for a dramatic key change.
+Beyoncé returns to a gentle, delicate head voice for the song’s final bars.

-The song itself is noteworthy, but the music video, which premiered last night, surpasses it.
-Beyonce explained the video in an interview for the ABC special.
+The song itself is noteworthy, but the music video, which premiered last night, only amplifies its quality.
+Beyoncé explained the video in an interview for the ABC special.
 “The concept of the video is to show how God is the painter, and natural beauty — and nature — needs no art direction,” she said.
 “It’s the beauty of nature, the beauty of melanin, the beauty of tradition.”

 In less than 24 hours, “Spirit” has amassed 5.3 million views on YouTube.
 It is currently #1 in YouTube’s “Trending” section.
 Beyonce’s album will debut the same day as the film.
 “The Lion King” hits theaters on Friday, July 19.
 Watch the “Spirit” video below.